 You’d rarely make a special trip for these items, but there they are.
-And you buy them because you never know when you’ll have low blood suger, smelly breath or have to duke it out with Jersey housewives.
+And you buy them because you never know when you’ll have low blood sugar, smelly breath or have to duke it out with Jersey housewives.

 All of these items are there because the retailer knows they have your attention at an extremely critical moment:

-You are giving them money
+You are about to give them money

+You’re in the checkout line.
 They know that this moment is very rare, so they make every effort to take as much of your money as possible.
 Every last dime.